markhmwong/EveryTime/Update.md

 ### To do
 Clean up each file
-Progress
+    - Progress
         - AboutViewController (done)
         - Cells (maybe not as i'm redesigning the entire view into a modal sheet)
         - MainViewController (done)
         - Separate timer
-    - RecipeViewController
+        - RecipeViewController (headerview done)
+- App review
+- sharing
+- taptic feedback
+- add recipe tableview white
+- about view controller add table view (need to push content for each cell)
+- pills for start stop. ( inprogress)

 ## Version Features
 - clean up code 1.1.5